micromouseonline/ares/docs/structure.md

     - Sensor data is held by the Vehicle.
 Interpretation of that data is not its concern.
     - Systick maintains internal time - one tick per iteration
     - Systick adds to a list of state information on every iteration.
-That is effectively a black box recorder running at the systick frequency
+That is effectively a black box recorder running at the updateMotion frequency
 1. Mouse: Combined with Vehicle, that is what makes this a micromouse simulation
     - Mouse is asynchronous in the sense that the behaviour code must wait for specific states or flags in the Vehicle
     - Vehicle never tells Mouse what to do.
     - Mouse tells the Vehicle what to do and constantly monitors its achievement.
     - Mouse does not care about the world time, If it cares at all it is about tick count from the robot.
-    - This dependence means that robot can run systick at arbitrary speed but behaviour can ticks its actions using the robot tick count.
+    - This dependence means that robot can run updateMotion at arbitrary speed but behaviour can ticks its actions using the robot tick count.
     - Mouse also generates a log of actions.
 For simplicity, this can be separate to the Vehicle black box but the common time stamp lets you sync them up later.